-- 61. The purpose of internal capital is to serve as a risk-bearing component under the economic perspective.
-Therefore, the definition of internal capital is expected to be in line with the economic capital adequacy concept of the institution and the definition is expected to follow the fair value considerations of its assets and liabilities.
-Taking a prudent and conservative approach, the definition is expected to allow the institution to produce a consistent and meaningful assessment of its economic capital adequacy over time, as described under Principle 3. - 62.
+- 67. The purpose of internal capital is to serve as a risk-bearing component under the economic perspective.
+Therefore, the definition of internal capital is expected to be in line with the economic capital adequacy concept of the institution36 and the definition is expected to follow the economic value considerations, e.g. regarding its assets and liabilities.
+Taking a prudent and conservative approach, the definition is expected to allow the institution to produce a consistent and meaningful assessment of its economic capital adequacy over time, as described under Principle 3. - 68.
 The institution is expected to recognise that, owing to different valuation methodologies and assumptions for assets, liabilities and transactions, the available internal capital under the economic perspective may differ significantly from the own funds under the normative perspective.
 The institution is expected to take a prudent approach when defining its available internal capital.
-This prudence applies to all underlying assumptions and methodologies used for the quantification of internal capital. - 63.
+This prudence applies to all underlying assumptions and methodologies used for the quantification of internal capital. - 69.
 It is the responsibility of the institution to implement an adequate definition and methodology for its internal capital.
 This Guide neither prescribes nor restricts the use of any definition or methodology per se.
-The institution could use, for example, a fully-fledged net present value model, or use the regulatory own funds as a starting point. - 64.
-If the institution uses the regulatory own funds as a starting point for its internal capital definition, it is expected that a large part of internal capital components will be expressed in Common Equity Tier 1 (CET1) own funds.
-In addition, certain adjustments are conceptually necessary to arrive at the capital that is in line with the fair value concept underlying the economic perspective.
-Adjustments are expected, for example, for hidden losses and for capital items that have loss-absorption capacity only in the case of non-continuation of the institution.
+The institution could use, for example, a fully fledged net present value model, or use the regulatory own funds as a starting point. - 70.
+If the institution uses the regulatory own funds as a starting point for its internal capital definition, it is expected that a large part of its internal capital components will be expressed in Common Equity Tier 1 (CET1) own funds.
+In addition, certain adjustments are conceptually necessary to arrive at the capital that is in line with the economic value concept underlying the economic perspective.
+Adjustments are expected, for example, for hidden losses and for capital items that have loss-absorption capacity only in the case of noncontinuation of the institution.

-Expectations regarding the maintenance of capital adequacy under the economic perspective are introduced under Principle 3.
+36 Expectations regarding the maintenance of capital adequacy under the economic perspective are introduced under Principle 3.

-- 65. Where the internal capital definition is disconnected from the regulatory own funds, the risk-bearing capacity of the internal capital is still expected to be generally consistent with the loss-absorption capacity of CET1 capital.
-In particular, institutions applying a model-based net present value approach are expected to only use methodologies and assumptions which are understandable, clearly outlined and justified, and following a prudent approach.
-Capital items that have loss-absorption capacity only in the case of noncontinuation of the institution are expected to be treated as liabilities in such net present value approaches. - 66.
-The Institution is expected to be transparent about its internal capital, enabling a reconciliation between own funds under the normative perspective and available internal capital under the economic perspective insofar as possible.
+- 71. Where the internal capital definition is disconnected from the regulatory own funds, the risk-bearing capacity of a large part of the internal capital is still expected to be generally consistent with the loss-absorption capacity of CET1 capital.
+In particular, institutions applying a model-based net present value approach are expected to only use methodologies and assumptions that are understandable, clearly outlined and justified, and following a prudent approach.
+Capital items that have loss-absorption capacity only in the case of non-continuation of the institution are expected to be treated as liabilities in such net present value approaches. - 72.
+The institution is expected to be transparent about its internal capital, enabling a reconciliation, i.e. a comparison of differences and commonalities, between own funds under the normative perspective and available internal capital under the economic perspective insofar as possible.